n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.webhook.md

 # Webhook

-The Webhook node allows you to create [webhooks](https://en.wikipedia.org/wiki/Webhook){:target=_blank .external-link}, which can receive data from apps and services when an event occurs.
+Use the Webhook node to create [webhooks](https://en.wikipedia.org/wiki/Webhook){:target=_blank .external-link}, which can receive data from apps and services when an event occurs.
 It's a trigger node, which means it can start an n8n workflow.
 This allows services to connect to n8n and run a workflow.

 You can use the Webhook node as a trigger for a workflow when you want to receive data and run a workflow based on the data.
 The Webhook node also supports returning the data generated at the end of a workflow.
 This makes it useful for build a workflow to process data and return the results, like an API endpoint.